silky/chrisdone-homepage/posts/ghci-debugger.markdown

 things manually.
 Who wants to bother doing that?
 It's like running git commands manually instead of using magit.

-So, I thought, as an experiment, I'd whip up a simple interface to GHCi's debugging facilities, based upon my (limited) understanding from the manual and the tutorials about it, which should help me answer the following questions:
+So, I thought, as an experiment, I'd whip up a simple magit-like interface to GHCi's debugging facilities, based upon my (limited) understanding from the manual and the tutorials about it, which should help me answer the following questions:

 1. Is GHCi's debugger any good?
 I.e. it's useful, not quirky or obtuse.
 2. Is it practical?
 I.e. it works on real project code.